Home > Refinance

 A refinance may still be the right move even with costs, especially when it solves a bigger problem or replaces much more expensive debt.
 The important part is making sure the purpose justifies the cost.

-| Refinance | You need a lump sum, want to consolidate debt, or need to fully restructure the mortgage. | May require full re-qualification and can trigger penalties and setup costs. |
+Often fits when: You need a lump sum, want to consolidate debt, or need to fully restructure the mortgage.

-| Second mortgage | You need additional funds but do not want to disturb a strong first mortgage, or a full refinance is not ideal. | Rates are often higher, and the combined payment still has to make sense. |
+Often fits when: You need additional funds but do not want to disturb a strong first mortgage, or a full refinance is not ideal.

-| Renewal or straight switch | You mainly want a new term or lender without borrowing more. | Does not solve a cash need by itself, and a larger restructure can turn it into more than a simple renewal. |
+Main watch-out: It does not solve a cash need by itself, and a larger restructure can turn it into more than a simple renewal.

 If the file is more complex and a bank solution is not available right now, a private mortgage may sometimes be part of the discussion.
 That should be approached carefully, with a clear reason, a realistic exit plan, and full attention to cost.